 Insurance companies could be unable to make annuity payments or even go bankrupt and should be considered a riskier source of annuity payments than TIPS or other government bonds.

 One of the “less risky” annuities comes from an agency sponsored by the federal government– the Thrift Savings Plan.
-TSP annuities are actually purchased from an insurance company and are not guaranteed by the federal government, but the insurance company is presumably charging a smaller fee (to sell a large volume of annuities) and the annuity’s cost would be closer to its value.
+TSP annuities are purchased from an insurance company.
+The federal government does not guarantee them, but the insurance company is presumably charging a smaller fee (to sell a large volume of annuities), and the annuity’s cost would be closer to its value.

-TSP annuities are priced each month and do not offer full protection against inflation.
+TSP annuities are priced monthly and do not offer complete protection against inflation.
 The advantage of estimating a pension’s lump-sum value from a TSP annuity is its lower price and the TSP website’s calculator.
 Assuming that the $3000/month pension is paid to a 38-year-old veteran and limited to 3% annual inflation:

 - Lump sum (TSP website annuity calculator) = $1.4 million.